What is the Real Interest Rate?

 Difference Between Nominal and Real Interest Rate

 - The nominal interest rate is the one quoted for any deposit or investment which is simply the percentage of the original amount earned in the form of interest in a specific time period.
-Nominal interest rate does not take into account any factor which might affect the rate of interest or returns on an investment, including inflation.
+The nominal interest rate does not take into account any factor which might affect the rate of interest or returns on an investment, including inflation.
 In that sense.
 It is not very helpful in getting an idea of actual returns.

 - The real rate, on the other hand, takes into account inflation and provides a means to calculate inflation-adjusted returns on the simplest of deposits or investments in a bond or even a regular loan.
 Utilizing the nominal interest rate, one can deduct the actual or anticipated rate of inflation to arrive at the real rate for that investment.

 Real Interest Rate and CPI

 The rate of inflation is calculated on a yearly or monthly basis and it forms an important economic indicator apart from impacting national as well as personal finances.
-Consumer Price Index (CPI) tracks how inflation impacts prices of consumer goods in the retail sector and this is usually considered as the benchmark for measuring inflation and is widely used for making calculations where inflation is taken into account.
+Consumer Price Index (CPI) tracks how inflation impacts the prices of consumer goods in the retail sector and this is usually considered as the benchmark for measuring inflation and is widely used for making calculations where inflation is taken into account.

 Since price rise impacts economic activity more directly than most other factors, governments release figures for the anticipated rate of inflation for the coming months and years as well.
 This is often described as a range for want of exactness and accurate figures can only be obtained for years passed.
 Despite being approximations, these anticipated figures hold a great deal of relevance when making estimates for the economy as a whole.